mvolkmann/blog/src/swift/swift-lang.md

   If an expression or statement technically can throw, but should never throw given the way it is being used, it can be preceded with `try!`.
-  This frees the code from needing the handle errors.
+  This performs a force unwrap of the result and frees the code from needing the handle errors.
   If the code actually does throw, the program will terminate with a fatal error.
+  For this reason is not frequently used.

+We have seen three variations of trying something that can throw which are `try`, `try?`, and `try!`.
+It is important to understand the differences between these.

 A `defer` block contains code to execute before its containing block or function exits,